 further develop and improve the governance and the overall implementation of the EU Youth Dialogue process, including but not limited to the EU Youth Conferences, the work of National Working Groups, INGYOs and the European Steering Group to enhance meaningful participation and inclusion of young people and youth organisations at every step of the process and allow for more feedback to participants of the EU Youth Conferences and other local, national and European level activities of the EU Youth Dialogue process.

-Survey and qualitative consultation and implementation phase reporting [to be discussed]
+Survey and qualitative consultation

-The 9th cycle of the EU Youth Dialogue is proposed to utilize the same tools as the 8th cycle, with the exception that the timeframe for the consultation period is extended to allow for more time to compile results on national level.
+Consultation will be designed at European level with the ESG and a pool of researchers, young people will be asked to give feedbacks on the framework and to share best practices on how to run an inclusive consultation at the first EU youth Conference.
+In order to be inclusive, the consultation framework will be designed at European level, good practices and tools will be shared in the consultation package but every national working group will be able to run their own consultation at national level.
+Qualitative consultation, dialogue events, workshops should be prioritize on quantitative consultation.
+Quantitative consultation could be a tool to disseminate, communicate on and to mainstreaming the EUYD 9th cycle but it should not be the main goal of the consultation phase.

-The consultation period should start at the beginning of the cycle together with the start of the French Presidency of the EU and the qualitative focus groups and the quantitative central European survey during the consultation phase should follow the same time period in order to receive and analyse the aggregated results during the Czech Presidency of the Council of the EU.
-The consultation period should be at least 6 months.
+The consultation period should start at the beginning of the cycle together with the start of the French Presidency of the EU, the Czech Presidency of the Council of the EU will receive and analyse the aggregated results The consultation period will last from March 2022 to August 2022.
 This will ensure more time and resources for discussions, events and dialogue with young people from all across Europe, and increase meaningful spaces of youth participation as well as time for youth representatives to collaborate and share best practices (on how to reach out to young people) during the first EU Youth Conference.
-[This matter should be discussed at the first meeting in September.
-Should include feedback from 8th cycle on the means and accessibility of a centralised European survey]

 The National Working Groups and International Non-Governmental Youth Organisations taking part in the process will be asked to also provide brief reporting on the activities that were taken during the cycle to turn the European Youth Goals #10 and #3 into Youth Actions.